 No sooner had she hidden her two guests under the stalks of drying flax and discreetly entered her small bar room again, that the door flew open.
 Two members of the King’s guard barged in.
 While they were questioning her about the strangers, she studiously kept her voice even.
 She hoped they wouldn’t notice her flushed cheeks and her racing heart.
 But they believed her lies and set off in pursuit, assuming the spies had escaped before the gates closed.

 She slipped back onto the roof and found her visitors settling down for the night.
 Quickly she told them the plans of the guards, and recommended an alternate escape route.
 Then she took a deep breath.
 ‘I know who you are’, she said, looking them straight in the eye,’ and I have heard of your people and your protector’, and she confided her convictions to them.
 She bravely demanded that they spare her and her family when they would return with their army, since she had saved their lives.
 They agreed and promised that every one who would hide under her roof would be save when they came to take the city.
+The red silk scarf she provided to let them climb down the wall from her window would also serve to mark her house.
 And that was the last she had seen and heard of them – until now.

 A loud bang on the door seemed to echo like thunder through the silence after the fighting.
 Her mom shrieked and her youngest sister couldn’t suppress a sob.
 With shaky fingers Rahab opened the door.
 Surely the promise of the spies and the One whose name they came in was faithful..?